Strain-tunable anomalous Hall effect in hexagonal MnTe: Methods

 In neutron scattering experiments, magnetic intensity at each Bragg peak is calculated as

 where

 Here, $\mathbf{Q}$ is the scattering vector $(\hat{\mathbf{Q}}=\mathbf{Q}/|\mathbf{Q}|)$; $j$ labels the Mn ions in the unit cell; $f_j(Q)$ is the magnetic form factor; $\mathrm{e}^{-W_j}$ is the Debye--Waller factor; and $\mathbf{r}_j$ and $\boldsymbol{\mu}_j$ denotes the positions and moments of Mn, respectively.
 Equation~\ref{eq6} implies that only the component of the moment perpendicular to $\mathbf{Q}$ contributes to the magnetic Bragg intensity.
 Consequently, domains with larger $\boldsymbol{\mu}^{\perp \mathbf{Q}}$ components yield stronger intensity at that $\mathbf{Q}$.
-For example, in the free-standing sample (Fig.~\ref{fig:fig1}d and f), Domain $\mathrm{A}$ contributes unevenly to the six magnetic Bragg peaks (labeled in Fig.~\ref{fig:fig1}p) depending on the moment-$\mathbf{Q}$ angle, but the total intensity contributed from different domains at each peak remains the same due to the averaged domain populations.
-Once detwinned, in the single-domain $\mathrm{A}$ state (as shown Fig.~\ref{fig:fig1}e,g), the $(2,\bar{1},1)$ and $(\bar{2},1,1)$ reflections are enhanced and the other four symmetry-related peaks are suppressed.
-Nevertheless, the two-domain $\mathrm{B}/\mathrm{C}$ state leads to an opposite pattern: suppression of the $(2,\bar{1},1)$ and $(\bar{2},1,1)$ peaks and enhancement of the other four.
-In stark contrast, a single-domain $\mathrm{A}'$ state suppresses the $(2,\bar{1},1)$ and $(\bar{2},1,1)$ peaks, while the two-domain $\mathrm{B}'/\mathrm{C}'$ state enhances them.
+For example, in the free-standing sample (Fig.~\ref{fig:fig1}d and j), Domain $\mathrm{A}$ contributes unevenly to the six magnetic Bragg peaks (labeled in Fig.~\ref{fig:fig1}p) depending on the moment-$\mathbf{Q}$ angle, but the total intensity contributed from different domains at each peak remains the same due to the averaged domain populations.
+Once detwinned, in the single-domain $\mathrm{A}$ state (as shown in Fig.~\ref{fig:fig1}f,g), the $(2,\bar{1},1)$ and $(\bar{2},1,1)$ reflections (marked in red) are enhanced and the other four symmetry-related peaks (marked in blue) are suppressed.
+Nevertheless, the two-domain $\mathrm{B}/\mathrm{C}$ state leads to an opposite pattern: suppression of the peaks and enhancement of the blue ones.
+In stark contrast, a single-domain $\mathrm{A}'$ state suppresses the peaks, while the two-domain $\mathrm{B}'/\mathrm{C}'$ state enhances them.

+Experimentally, as demonstrated in Fig.~\ref{fig:fig1}t,u, we extract the integrated intensities of two symmetry-related groups of magnetic Bragg reflections, indicated by the red and blue symbols.
+These two sets of peaks respond differently to the moment orientation for the domain configurations allowed under strain, and the resulting ratio $I_{\mathrm{red}}/I_{\mathrm{blue}}$ therefore serves as a observable to distinguish among possible domain scenarios for experimental data under NN and NNN strain.

-Experimentally, as demonstrated in Fig.~\ref{fig:fig1}t, the two reflections perpendicular to the strain axis, i.e.,$(2,\bar{1},1)$ and $(\bar{2},1,1)$, are enhanced, while the other four are suppressed.
-This pattern is compatible with either a single-domain $\mathrm{A}$ state (Fig.~\ref{fig:fig1}g,i) or a two-domain $\mathrm{B}'/\mathrm{C}'$ mixture (Fig.~\ref{fig:fig1}m,o).
+For NN strain, as shown in Fig.~\ref{fig:fig1}r, the two reflections parallel to the strain axis, i.e.,$(2,\bar{1},1)$ and $(\bar{2},1,1)$, are enhanced while the other four are suppressed.
+Such an enhancement of the red peaks is, in principle, compatible with two distinct domain configurations: a single-domain $\mathrm{A}$ state or, alternatively, a two-domain $\mathrm{B}'/\mathrm{C}'$ state.
+However, the observed intensity ratio, $I_{\mathrm{red}}/I_{\mathrm{blue}} \sim 3.190(8):1$, can be reproduced only within the ABC domain manifold in a single domain $\mathrm{A}$ state; no $\mathrm{A}'\mathrm{B}'\mathrm{C}'$ combination yields a comparable ratio (see Fig.~\ref{fig:fig1}t,u).